Ben Carson: Religion

 Carson and his wife are members of the Seventh-day Adventist Church (SDA).
-Carson was baptized at Burns Seventh-day Adventist Church in Detroit.
+He was baptized at Burns Seventh-day Adventist Church in Detroit.
 A few years later, he told the pastor at a church he was attending in Inkster, Michigan, that he had not fully understood his first baptism and wanted to be baptized again.
-He has served as a local elder and Sabbath School teacher in the Seventh-day Adventist Church and is a member of Spencerville Seventh-day Adventist Church.
-Although Carson is an Adventist, the church has officially cautioned church employees to remain politically neutral.
+He has served as a local elder and Sabbath School teacher in the Seventh-day Adventist Church and is a member of Spencerville Seventh-day Adventist Church in Silver Spring, Maryland.
+Although he is an Adventist, the church has officially cautioned church employees to remain politically neutral.

-In keeping with his Seventh-day Adventist faith, Carson announced in 2014 his belief "that the United States will play a big role" in the coming apocalypse.
-He went on to say, "I hope by that time I'm not around anymore."
+In keeping with his Seventh-day Adventist faith, Ben Carson announced in 2014 that he believed "that the United States will play a big role" in the coming apocalypse.
+He said, "I hope by that time I'm not around anymore."
+Carson claims that he does not believe in hell as understood by some Christians: "You know, I see God as a very loving individual.

-In an interview with Katie Couric, Carson said that Jesus Christ came to Earth to redeem the world through his atoning sacrifice and that all people are sinners and need his redemption.

-Carson has stated that he does not believe in hell as understood by some Christians: "You know, I see God as a very loving individual.
 And why would he torment somebody forever who only had a life of 60 or 70 or 80 years?
 Even if they were evil.
 Even if they were only evil for 80 years?"
-This is fully in line with Adventist teaching, which promotes annihilationism.
+That is fully in line with Adventist teaching, which promotes annihilationism.

-Carson endorsed Seventh-day Adventist theology, which includes belief in a literal reading of the first chapters of Genesis.
+Carson endorsed Seventh-day Adventist theology, which includes believing in a literal reading of the first chapters of Genesis.
 In a 2013 interview with Adventist News Network, Carson said: "You know, I'm proud of the fact that I believe what God has said, and I've said many times that I'll defend it before anyone.
 If they want to criticize the fact that I believe in a literal, six-day creation, let's have at it because I will poke all kinds of holes in what they believe."
-Carson's Adventism was raised as an issue by his then-primary rival Donald Trump.
-Some Adventists have argued that Carson's political positions on gun rights and religious liberty conflict with historic Adventist teachings in favor of nonviolence, pacifism, and the separation of church and state.
+Carson's Adventism was criticized by his then-primary rival Donald Trump.
+Some Adventists argue that Carson's political positions on gun rights and religious liberty conflict with historic Adventist teachings in favor of nonviolence, pacifism, and the separation of church and state.

-In 1998, Carson was invited to give the commencement address at the prominent Andrews University, the flagship institution of the Seventh Day Adventist school system.
-During his speech, Carson voiced sympathies for the long discredited belief that the pyramids of Giza were built by the biblical figure Joseph to store grain.
-When questioned about it again in 2015, Carson stood by this assertion.
+In 1998, Carson gave the commencement address at Andrews University in Berrien Springs, Michigan, the flagship institution of the Seventh Day Adventist school system.
+During the speech, Carson voiced sympathies for a long discredited belief that the pyramids of Giza were built by the Biblical figure Joseph to store grain.
+When questioned about it again in 2015, Carson stood by the assertion.